sk359/reiberdiagram/README.md

 Python module to create an image file for each measured immunoglobulin.

-The Reiberdiagram was invented by Hansotto Reiber to visualize reasons for unusual high concentrations of proteins in the Cerebrospinal fluid (CSF).[^1][^2] This may be due to problems with the blood brain barrier or antibody synthesis in the CSF.
-The diagram consist of two main curves enclosing the normal range, some additional curves labelled 20%, 40% etc., an age-dependent vertical separation line and a mark that highlights the position of the current measurement.
-The x-axis is the albumin quotient and the y-axis the immunoglobulin quotient.
+The Reiberdiagram was invented by Hansotto Reiber to visualize reasons for unusual high concentrations of proteins in the Cerebrospinal fluid (CSF).[^1][^2] This may be due to problems with the blood-brain barrier or antibody synthesis in the CSF.
+The diagram consist of two main curves enclosing the normal range, some additional curves labelled 20%, 40% etc., an age-dependent vertical separation line (separates the normal are to the left and a barrier dysfunction on the right side of it) and a mark that highlights the position of the current measurement.
+The x-axis is the albumin quotient (which is used as a reference protein) and the y-axis the immunoglobulin quotient.

+The percentage curves make it possible to estimate the intrathecal fraction, which is the percentage of proteins synthesised inside the CSF and not inside the blood.
+The reference range between the two bold curves is where 99% of patients are located.
+A measurement mark on the left side of the reference range indicates no problem, while on the right side it hints a barrier dysfunction.
+Values above the reference range indicate a synthesis of immunoglobulines inside the central nervous system.
+Values below the reference range indicate a measurement error.

 Images can be created for IgA, IgG and IgM